Our customized curricula provides locals with the tools they need to present the highest quality training to workers throughout the IATSE.

-We encourage all locals using TTF curriculum to send their trainers to the TTF Train the Trainer workshop.
+We encourage all locals using TTF curriculum to send their trainers to the Train the Trainer workshop.
 More information →

-OSHA 10/General Entertainment Safety
+IATSE TTF OSHA 10/General Entertainment Safety ©

 Delivery of OSHA 10 training is an important aspect of helping the IATSE workforce increase their hazard awareness and ability to protect their health and safety while working.
 Modules are customized for the entertainment and exhibition industries and include: Introduction to OSHA; Personal Protective Equipment; Materials Handling, Storage, Use, and Disposal; Elevated Work Platforms; Walking and Working Surfaces; Hazard Communication; Electrical; Ergonomics; Exit Routes, Emergency Action Plans, and Fire Protection; Fall Protection; Hand and Portable Powered Tool Safety.

-Using the resources provided by OSHA, the OSHA 10/GES provides a foundation of safety training and hazard awareness for workers.
+Using the resources provided by OSHA, the OSHA 10/GES © provides a foundation of safety training and hazard awareness for workers.
 Workers attend a 10-hour class delivered by OSHA-authorized trainers, who help to ensure that workers are more knowledgeable about workplace hazards and their rights.
 More information →

-The IATSE TTF and UCLA LOSH developed customized entertainment safety modules designed to convey safety awareness and include: Basic Entertainment Safety; Biological Hazards; Hazard Communication; Chemical Protection; Electrical Safety; Fall Protection and Prevention; Elevated Platforms and Aerial Lifts; Scaffold Safety; Ergonomics; Noise Exposure; Confined Spaces/Small Spaces; Firearm Safety; Hand and Power Tools; Compressed Gas; Rigging Safety; and Welding and Cutting.
+Case studies from the various crafts are included, making the curriculum relevant across the IATSE workforce.
+The sixteen modules will be gradually rolled out as online courses and include: Introduction to Basic Entertainment Safety; Biological Hazards; Hazard Communication: Workplace Chemicals; Chemical Protection; Electrical Safety; Fall Prevention and Protection; Elevated Work Platforms & Aerial Lifts; Scaffold Safety; Ergonomics; Noise Exposure; Confined Space/Small Space Awareness; Firearms Safety; Hand and Portable Power Tools; Compressed Gases; Rigging Safety; and Welding and Cutting.